aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 It is not always useful to decompose a complex circuit into basic operations on signals like this.
-In the above case, the `gcd` manages several internal signals that are not really interesting.
+In the above case, `gcd` manages several internal signals that are not really interesting.
 In this case, we can use the macro `for/signal` like this:

 ```racket